 Wellbeing & Mental Health

-Michelle Greensmith is our full time ELSA (Emotional Literacy Support Assistant).
-An ELSA is beneficial role within School, supporting pupils (who are referred by their Heads of Year) if struggling with overwhelming emotions such as anxiety, anger, stress, low self-esteem, sadness.
+Mrs Michelle Greensmith is our full time ELSA (Emotional Literacy Support Assistant) at the Senior School.
+An ELSA is a beneficial role within School, supporting pupils (who are referred by their Heads of Year) if struggling with overwhelming emotions such as anxiety, anger, stress, low self-esteem, sadness.

 Each child receives weekly, 1:1, private and confidential sessions (within the School's safeguarding limits) and an individualised programme of strategies and high-level CBT (Cognitive Behaviour Therapy), without any cost to parents.
-ELSA pupils will learn to explore their feelings, increase their emotional awareness, and learn some useful copying strategies to take away and try for themselves.
+ELSA pupils will learn to explore their feelings, increase their emotional awareness, and learn some useful coping strategies to take away and try for themselves.
 Sessions usually occur over a defined 6-8 week period, encouraging pupils to go on and build their own resilience.

 Our Senior School ELSA also runs some small group, lunchtime workshops, which help to bring pupils with similar issues together, for additional peer support An example of this might be the "Wednesday Warriors" anxiety workshop, or the "Super Self-Esteemers" club.
 Contact Mrs Greensmith via email@example.com

 As a school we recognize the importance of mental health, particularly during the teenage years, and therefore offer pupils the opportunity for individual counselling with a qualified counsellor.
 The service is led by Mrs Carolyn Varney and can be initiated by a pupil self-referring, at the enquiry of a parent or because a member of staff has identified that it would be beneficial.